-Car insurance is mandatory in most states.
-However, in some instances, the other driver may not have any or inadequate car insurance.
+Car insurance is mandatory in most states, though uninsured car accidents still occur when people violate the law by driving without auto insurance.
+Further, in some instances the other driver may not have adequate car insurance.
 Other times it’s a hit and run, and you may not be able to identify the driver or the car.
 If you are in such a situation, you have to turn to your insurer to cover your damages.
 However, this is only possible if you are properly insured.

 Similar to the UIM coverage, the underinsured motorist coverage caters for damages sustained in an accident when the other driver has an insurance policy, but it’s not enough to cater for injuries, damages and any other losses arising from the accident.
 This cover caters for the difference in the other party’s coverage and the total losses.